 Uber took its ridesharing services to new heights when it started offering promotional helicopter rides to Uber users.
 It started the service in 2012 by chartering Uber helicopter rides from New York City to the Hamptons, giving upscale weekenders a way to get to the beach in style.
 The concept, while not long-lived, was surprising, though not illogical for a transportation company.

-Why it worked: This stunt worked because it demonstrated that Uber is forward-thinking in terms of transportation services.
-It’s a good example of how a business can create a positive PR stunt connected to its normal product offerings, and unique and exciting enough to attract media attention.
+Why it worked: This worked because it demonstrated that Uber is forward-thinking in terms of transportation services.
+It’s a good example of how a business can create a positive PR stunt connected to its normal product offerings, but unique and exciting enough to attract media attention.

 10. Taco Bell ‘Buys’ the Liberty Bell